Permits & Reservations

 First Amendment Activities

 Freedom of speech, press, religion, and assembly are protected rights under the First Amendment to the Constitution of the United States.
 However, the courts have recognized that activities associated with the exercise of these rights may be reasonably regulated to protect park resources.
-The necessity of a permit to conduct First Amendment activities may be required by the Superintendent by groups of any size but may not be needed by groups that are less than 25 in size.
+The necessity of a permit to conduct First Amendment activities may be required by the Superintendent by groups of any size but may not be needed by groups that are fewer than 25 in size - a small group.

-A small group is defined as "25 people or less."
-A small group may not be required to obtain a First Amendment Permit if they are located within our First Amendment site and have no more than leaflets, booklets and/or handheld signs.
-A permit is required for any small group that:
+A small group may not be required to obtain a First Amendment Permit if they are located within our designated First Amendment area,

 A large group is defined as "more than 25 people" and is required to obtain a First Amendment Permit even if they are utilizing a park designated First Amendment site.